 Can commuter students eat on campus?

-Yes, commuter students can qualify for a cheaper meal plan by putting money on their ID card as Pomeroy Points.
-This can be done in the Business Office.
+Yes, commuter students have a meal plan.
 Commuter students also have access to refrigerators and microwaves in the 1st Floor Kitchen and Oakley Student Center (Le Fer Hall) and the Commuter Student Lounge (Lower Level of Hulman Hall).
+Coffee, snacks and grab-and-go lunch items are also available at the Market and Woods Cafe.